jim-b/KMS/README.md

 Note!
 If you are viewing this page on the github web page, there is a wiki link on the right hand side of the project screen that provides more details.

-This menu code is not robust and can be broken quite easily, it is just there as an example, to shown that the unerlying Key generation works.
+This menu code is not robust and can be broken quite easily.
+It is just there as a simple example, to show that the underlying Key generation works.

 Overview
 --------